 Hypothesis is collaborating with the Inclusive Design Research Centre (IDRC) to map and improve the current accessibility status of our services.
 After an initial review of Hypothesis functionality in relation to WCAG 2.0, we have brought our annotation client into compliance with Level AA Success Criteria set out by the W3C in the Web Content Accessibility Guidelines (WCAG) 2.0.
 For our users in the United States of America, these criteria meet current standards defined by Section 508 of the US Federal Rehabilitation Act and provide more specific guidelines for complying with those standards

 In partnership with the IDRC, we have completed an initial review of Hypothesis functionality in relation to WCAG 2.0 and have identified specific areas for improvement to prioritize them in our product roadmap.
 Please note that while the context of the review was annotating within the Instructure Canvas LMS, the functionality and accessibility issues reviewed pertain to annotation in any context.
 Because the review took place in Canvas with Hypothesis already embedded and ready to use, it does not address “Getting Started” interactions, which we plan to review in the future.

-We will be updating the new help area of our website to include accessibility guidance developed in our reviews and collaboration with IDRC.
+We will be updating the new help area of our website to include accessibility guidance developed in our reviews and collaboration with IDRC and others.

 Learn More and Get Involved